philhawksworth/jamstack-comments-engine/src/site/about.md

 # What is this anyway?

 This site is an example of how a [JAMstack](https://www.jamstack.org) site can implement comments.

-Comments are posted a form, and once approved rendered directly onto the site via a build.
-No JavaScript required.
+All comments are posted a form, and once approved rendered directly onto the site via a build with no JavaScript required to pull in and them into your browser for rendering.

 It is a living example and you can try commenting on the [pages](/) listed on the home page.
-(The [site owner](https://twitter.com/philhawksworth) will need to approve your comment before it shows up, so be patient)
+(The [site owner](https://twitter.com/philhawksworth) will get a notification of your comment via Slack, but and will need to approve your comment before it shows up, so be patient).

 Want one of your own?
 You can get a copy of this example site up and running very quickly by clicking the button below.